scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 On reading the code, I realized the `SELECT` query was not being sanitized in the `is_logged_in` function, nor was the `UPDATE` query in the logout code.
 Theoretically, someone could de-authenticate any user they wished, or authenticate as any user, as long as they had some way to control the contents of the `$session_id` variable.

-Exploring the site further, I found that Stephen provided project management tools for users of the site, allowing them to create accounts and manage code projects.
-The site included a [login page](https://web.archive.org/web/20031229230816/http://www.scriptsharks.com/login.php), written in PHP, presumably with a SQL backend.
+Stephen had failed to sanitize database inputs in his guide; perhaps the same would be true of his login page?

 ### Vuln Confirmation

 (MITRE: [T1190](https://attack.mitre.org/techniques/T1190/))

-I decided to test the login page for SQL injection vulnerabilities.
+I decided to test the login for SQLi vulnerabilities.
 If the `login.php` script were written similar to the code from his tutorial, the code would likely include a SQL query something like this:

 ```php
 $select = "SELECT * FROM Users WHERE Username = '$username' AND Password = '$password' LIMIT 1";